cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_submission_per_journals.md

 The CDS selects tables which will be ingested in VizieR.
 <!-- tables coming from AAS are not systematically ingested in VizieR. -->
-Machine readable tables (MRT) tables are prioritised, but other tables or FITS spectra/images can also be added.
+Machine readable tables (MRT) are prioritised, but other tables or FITS spectra/images can also be added.

 List of journals included: